angelleye/paypal-wp-button-manager/README.txt

 * Sandbox credentials can be obtained by viewing the sandbox account profile within your PayPal developer account, or by signing in with a sandbox account here:  https://www.paypal.com/us/cgi-bin/webscr?cmd=_get-api-signature&generic-flow=true

 == Changelog ==

+= 0.1.1 - 05.06.2015 =
+*Fix - Resolves a bug causing a "Security Header" failure to occur when creating live PayPal buttons.

 = 0.1.0 - 05.04.2015 =
 * Feature - Buy Now Button